isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="28"}
 28. Partly as a result of these efforts, in 2024:

-</p><p style="margin-left: 40px">(1) more than 10,000 individuals were assisted with essential legal knowledge, through more than 80 events organised by PBSG;
+<p style="margin-left: 40px">(1) more than 10,000 individuals were assisted with essential legal knowledge, through more than 80 events organised by PBSG;</p>

-</p><p style="margin-left: 40px">(2) more than 1,500 clients received legal support at the two Community Law Centres that I spoke about;
+<p style="margin-left: 40px">(2) more than 1,500 clients received legal support at the two Community Law Centres that I spoke about;</p>

-</p><p style="margin-left: 40px">(3) another 1,500 residents attended PBSG’s Legal Clinics at the Community Development Councils; and
+<p style="margin-left: 40px">(3) another 1,500 residents attended PBSG’s Legal Clinics at the Community Development Councils; and</p>

-</p><p style="margin-left: 40px">(4) over 800 individuals received legal representation.
+<p style="margin-left: 40px">(4) over 800 individuals received legal representation.</p>

 {:start="29"}
 29. These achievements would not be possible without PBSG’s pool of 660 active volunteer lawyers.
 This number, I am very happy and proud to say, has been growing over the years, which shows that access to justice is not just a policy directive or a policy intent, or not even just an effort by PBSG.
 It is a movement that is shared by all members of the Bar, as well as people who serve outside of the Bar as well.